doritoes/Macmini-Labs/A1347/1_Inventory.md

 Running hardware diagnostics is meant to be simple and easy: press and hold the "D" key when powering on.
 - Apple Diagnostics - https://support.apple.com/en-us/102550

-However, in my Lab test I received the error "Apple Hardware Test not compatible with this machine".
-Pressing and holding Option (⌥)-D didn't do anything for me.
+However, in my Lab test I received the error "Apple Hardware Test does not support this machine".
+Pressing and holding Option (⌥)-D gave the same results.
+If you device runs it successfully, for any any hardware issues.

 ## If It Won't Boot
 Troubleshoot boot failure: